patkoch/terraform-github/examples/repository/README.md

  * Rename "examples/repository/terraform.tfvars.example" to "examples/repository/terraform.tfvars"
  * Set your GitHub owner inb line 2 of the terraform.tfvars file
+ * Set the name of the GitHub repository to be created in line 5

 ## Create a proper Personal Access token